oracle-devrel/technology-engineering/cloud-infrastructure/ai-infra-gpu/AI Infrastructure/nim-gpu-oke/README.md

     sudo reboot
     ```

-3. Make sure you have `nvidia-container-toolkit` installed:
+3. Make sure you have `nvidia-container-toolkit` installed.
+If not, install it by running:

     ```bash
     sudo apt-get install -y nvidia-container-toolkit